s-victor/rF2CarIconGenerator/README.md

 ### Regenerate icons

-It is possible to regenerate icons by clicking `Regenerate Icon`, provided that original screenshot files are available in `ScreenShots` folder.
+It is possible to regenerate icons by clicking `Regenerate`, provided that original screenshot files are available in `ScreenShots` folder.
 Generating progress can be viewed from `log` and `status bar`.
 Note, any screenshot file that starts with `GRAB_` prefix are excluded from regenerating process.

 ![gen_icon](https://github.com/user-attachments/assets/c9fa71f7-8ebc-4a77-b493-faee826ac156)